-- o the cumulative number of requests by networks, i.e., the hierarchical calculations (the number of /8, /16, /24, etc. networks) - the cumulative statistics by autonomous networks (AS); - the API requests through known public proxies and TOR network.
+- The cumulative number of requests by networks, i.e., the hierarchical calculations (the number of /8, /16, /24, etc. networks) - The cumulative statistics by autonomous networks (AS) - The API requests through known public proxies and TOR network.

 An abnormal number of requests in one network might be evidence of the API being actively used inside some corporative environment (or NATs being widespread in the region).